Harden pours in 36 as Rockets top Lakers in Game 1 | Sports-Games

 After Rondo's bucket with 3:44 remaining in the second quarter tied the score at 52, the Rockets closed the half with a 11-3 surge for a 63-55 advantage at the break.
 Harden led all scorers with 25 first-half points.
 The Rockets made 48.1 percent of their shots for the game, compared with 42.2 percent for the Lakers.
 The Lakers couldn't take advantage of their height advantage.
 Both teams finished with 41 boards.

-Houston's Daniel House left the contest late in the third quarter and did not return after being hit in the face by teammate P.J.
+Houston's Danuel House Jr. left the contest late in the third quarter and did not return after being hit in the face by teammate P.J.
 Tucker. --Field Level Media

 ALSO READ